thoroc/white-rabbit/.opencode/knowledge-base/opencode-ai-sdk.md

 - Official SDK docs and API reference (link to the SDK repo/docs)
 - `@opencode-ai/plugin` — helper types and runtime for plugin development (`.opencode/plugin` patterns)

-Change log / Notes

-- This article expands the quick reference with a more detailed API overview and a cookbook of common tasks.
-- If you want, I can add concrete references to the SDK's source (type names and exact method signatures) by reading the installed package or the SDK repository.